AresMUSH/aresmush/game/plugins/demographics/help/census.md

 `census skills <type>` - Shows a summary of skills.
 Type can be Action, Background or Language.
 `census ranks` - Counts characters by rank.

-You can also see a breakdown of characters from a particupar group, like a faction.
+You can also see a breakdown of characters from a particular group, like a faction.
 See [Groups](/help/demographics/groups) for information about what groups are available.

 `census <group>` - Counts characters by group.